All Episodes

 So that's it.

-The bipartisanship uh that was a feel-good moment, and it worked.
+That was a feel-good moment, and it worked.

-Uh that was the objective, and it took place.
+That was the objective, and it took place.

-Dick Durbin, the senator from Illinois on Fox News Sunday yesterday with Chris Wallace.
+Dick Durbin, the senator from Illinois, on Fox News Sunday yesterday with Chris Wallace.

 And Durbin actually defended writing a letter to the IRS telling it to investigate a conservative group.